jakes44/skagit-met/README.md

 1. Run `curl -fsSL https://pixi.sh/install.sh | bash` to install pixi for your user
 2. Install the data-download environment or analysis environment using `pixi install -e download-data` and `pixi install -e analysis`
 3. To look at the analysis notebook, install the analysis kernel with the following command: `./skagit-met/.pixi/envs/analysis/bin/python3 -m ipykernel install --user --name=skagit_analysis`
-4. Once installed, open the Viz.ipynb file, and select the skagit_analyis kernel.
+4. Once installed, open the .ipynb file you wish to look at, and select the skagit_analyis kernel.

 ### Cloud-hosted JupyterHub: